 Globally, a lot of research is going on for the development of newer imaging molecules and radiotracers for PET CT scans.
 A decade back, Gallium-68 (Ga-68) labelled tracers were introduced for PET CT imaging e.g Ga-68 labelled DOTANOC and PSMA for evaluation of neuroendocrine tumours and prostate cancers.
 These molecules readily found acceptance among oncologists for evaluation of these malignancies.

 These are among the newest radiopharmaceuticals available for PET CT scans in our department.
 With the availability of these radiopharmaceuticals, we offer the entire spectrum of PET CT scans in our department.

 (I) F-18 PSMA PET CT scan: F-18 PSMA is a radiopharmaceutical designed for PET CT imaging of prostate cancers.
 Prostate cancer is one of the most common cancers of elderly males.
-F-18 PSMA PET CT scan is currently used for following indications in prostate cancers:
+F-18 PSMA PET CT scan is currently used for the following indications in prostate cancers:

 Diagnosis and staging of the disease

 Early treatment response evaluation, to differentiate between responder & non-responder

 Detection of early recurrence

 Evaluation of metastatic sites in prostate malignancy

 (II) F-18 Fluorodopa PET CT scan: Primarily, this radiopharmaceutical is used for diagnosis and evaluation of Parkinson’s disease and other movement disorders.
 However, these scans are also helpful in the evaluation of primary brain tumours (Gliomas), Medullary carcinoma of the thyroid and neuroendocrine cancers.
 Visit the best Nuclear Medicine hospital Dwarka, Delhi for all these tests.